inver/softethervpn-web-console/README.md

 * To keep our code formatting in check, we use [prettier](https://github.com/prettier/prettier)
 * To keep our code logic and test coverage in check, we use [jest](https://github.com/facebook/jest)
 * To ensure code styles remain consistent, we use [eslint](https://eslint.org/)
-* To provide a place to showcase custom components, we integrate with [storybook](https://storybook.js.org/)

 ## Multi environment configuration
 This project uses [dotenv-webpack](https://www.npmjs.com/package/dotenv-webpack) for exposing environment variables to your code.
 Either export them at the system level like `export MY_ENV_VAR=http://dev.myendpoint.com && npm run start:dev` or simply drop a `.env` file in the root that contains your key-value pairs like below: